Key takeaways

 See the documents produced, verify accuracy, and adjust the template if needed.
 You should have a complete document like this:

 Once one workflow is running reliably, expand to additional document types.
-The incremental cost of automating the next one is much lower.
+The incremental cost of automating the next one is much lower because the pattern is already established.

-If you get stuck at any point in this setup, simply click the in-app chatbot, share your issues, and within eight minutes, you’ll get a live human response.
+If you get stuck at any point in this setup, click the in-app chatbot, share your issue, and within eight minutes you will get a live human response.

-And yes, we have a highly reliable customer support that’s committed to giving you a hassle-free experience like this user experienced:
+And yes, Docupilot has a customer support team that is committed to giving you a hassle-free experience, as this user on Capterra experienced:

 "The BEST element and 90%+ of our decision to switch was the customer care & support.
 Available when we needed and hand held us through any onboarding issues and queries we had.
 They had no idea that I was basing my decision to move 10,000+ merges a month on their support replies - but they aced it and we have moved 2 businesses so far, and will be moving a third next month."